Frequently Asked Questions

 Soar through the rainforest on the fastest jungle swing in the world.
 Suit up and be pulled to 150ft above the ground before flying over the canopy at a heart-racing, adrenaline-pumping 120km/hr.
 We can already hear your screams!

 Enjoy the awe-inspiring beauty of Cairns from an eagle’s perspective.
 Suit up, get briefed and board the prop plane to soar high above the land and sea.
 Strap onto your instructor, take a breath and leap into a once-in-a-lifetime free-fall.
 This is what a natural high truly feels like!

 Whitewater Rafting- 12h-12h30m, 138-210 AUD per person

 Put on a helmet, grab a paddle and raft the Class 3 & 4 rapids of the mighty Tully River, considered the best rafting river in all Australia & New Zealand.

 Skyrail & Kuranda Scenic Railway- 116-171 AUD per person

 Settle into a comfortable 6 seat gondola for a ride with a spectacular view along the Skyrail Rainforest Cableway.
-Pass over the canopy one of Australia’s tropical rainforests, so close to the tree tops it’s as if you could reach out and touch the leaves.
-After, ride the Kuranda Scenic Railway through a lush tropical paradise framed by rugged mountains, waterfalls and ravines back to Cairns.
+Pass over the canopy one of Australia’s tropical rainforests, so close to the treetops it’s as if you could reach out and touch the leaves.
+After, ride the Kuranda Scenic Railway through a lush tropical paradise framed by rugged mountains, waterfalls, and ravines back to Cairns.
 Travel on authentic timber carriages via hand-hewn tunnels and across towering bridges, through the awe-inspiring Barron Gorge.
-Experience the exotic beauty of North Queensland’s tropical rainforests, marvelling at the incredible array of plants and animals encountered all along the way.
+Experience the exotic beauty of North Queensland’s tropical rainforests, marveling at the incredible array of plants and animals encountered all along the way.